TitleCardMaker/TitleCardMaker/docs/getting_started/creating_cards.md

 ## Episode Data

+In TCM, "Episode Data" is pulled from the relevant Episode Data Source, which in this case is a [global setting](./settings.md).
+This data is typically refreshed [automatically](../user_guide/scheduler.md) when TCM creates Title Cards (unless the Series is unmonitored), but for this tutorial we'll be doing it manually.

 1. Go to the _Breaking Bad_ Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).